Awards: PhD, MPhil

 You will carry out independent research resulting in an original contribution to knowledge in your chosen area, guided by your supervisor.
 You will submit a thesis and defend it in an assessed oral exam.

 This training includes our induction days, annual research conference, and a residential training in the Scottish Highlands.
 These are combined with a range of targeted training on topics such as research methods, analytical skills, technical writing, communication, project management, and networking.
-Our researchers are expected to present their research at conferences and in international journal papers during the course of their PhD.
+Our PhD researchers are expected to present their research at conferences and in international journal papers during the course of their programme.

 You can find additional information on our training and support below.
 This includes a link to the current handbook for postgraduate research students in the School of Engineering.